oryxcoding/oryxcoding/README.md

 # oryxcoding
-Rust plugin: only with permssion can build
+Only with permission can build on the server.

+## Permssion
+nobuilding.allow